-21. For example, in at least internal testing and usage, the system (e.g., a Wi-Fi device network utilizing WPA2 encryption) utilized by the Accused Instrumentalities practices a method of providing secure authentication between wireless communication (e.g., Wi-Fi) network nodes (e.g., the Accused Instrumentalities utilizes Wi-Fi to connect to other devices such as computers and access points).
-The excerpts in this complaint are for the Sharp BP-50C26, however, each of the Accused Instrumentalities supports wireless connection with Wi-Fi networks using WPA2 security, which is based on the IEEE 802.11i standard.
+21. For example, in at least internal testing and usage, the system (e.g., a Wi-Fi device network utilizing WPA2 encryption) utilized by the Accused Instrumentalities practices a method of providing secure authentication between wireless communication (e.g., Wi-Fi) network nodes (e.g., the Accused Instrumentalities utilize Wi-Fi to connect to other devices such as computers and access points).
+The excerpts in this chart are for the bizhub C4050i/C3350i, however, each of the Accused Instrumentalities supports wireless connection with Wi-Fi networks using WPA2 security, which is based on the IEEE 802.11i standard.
 The accusation of infringement is therefore the same for each of the Accused Instrumentalities as described below.
-As shown below, the Accused Instrumentalities supports wireless connections with other devices using Wi-Fi.
-The Accused Instrumentalities utilizes WPA2 security, which is based on the IEEE 802.11i standard, to set a password and secure the connection.
+As shown below, the Accused Instrumentalities utilize WPA2 security, which is based on the IEEE 802.11i standard, to set a password and secure the connection.
+As shown below, the Accused Instrumentalities can connect to an access point that is shared by multiple devices which will communicate via a shared network provided by said access point.